gitdemain/Digital-Twins/README.md

 Simulation is made to run on VR devices, specifically HIVE Focus 3.

-Google drive link for the whole project file(https://bit.ly/47aHL3v)
+Google drive link for the whole project file + apk(https://bit.ly/47aHL3v)